Women’s America thrashes León and awaits a rival in the league

 Those of Lion they were beaten and found no solutions.
 Daniela Espinosa took advantage of the chaos of those from Bajío and in four minutes scored two goals that made it 3-0 in favor of those from Coapa, who looked superior in every aspect.

-It was until almost half an hour into the game when Marta Cox won a ball by speed and headed into the area to mark the one with the honor.
+It was until almost half an hour of play when Marta Cox gained a ball by speed and headed into the area to mark the one with the honor.
 The azulcrema rear was paying for the lack of confidence to reject a ball and the Leonese player discounted.

 But the bad news accumulated for the visit, as Liliana Sánchez received a double yellow and was expelled.
 His team was left with 10 players and then the Emeralds closed to avoid more goals.